-- the designation by the Minister of an arrival as an "irregular arrival" and its effect on the category of "designated foreign national"; - detention as a consequence of belonging to the category of "designated foreign national"; and - other consequences of belonging to the category of "designated foreign national." - 2.1.1 "IRREGULAR ARRIVAL" AND "DESIGNATED FOREIGN NATIONAL" (CLAUSES 4, AND 33 AND 34) - 2.1.1.1 DESIGNATION OF A GROUP AS AN "IRREGULAR ARRIVAL" (CLAUSE 4)
+- the designation by the Minister of an arrival as an "irregular arrival" and its effect on the category of "designated foreign national"; - detention as a consequence of belonging to the category of "designated foreign national"; and - other consequences of belonging to the category of "designated foreign national." - 2.1.1 "IRREGULAR ARRIVAL" AND "DESIGNATED FOREIGN NATIONAL" (CLAUSES 3, 5, 34 AND 35) - 2.1.1.1 DESIGNATION OF A GROUP AS AN "IRREGULAR ARRIVAL" (CLAUSE 5)

-Clause 4 provides for the creation in the IRPA of two new sections, including new section 20.1 concerning the designation of "irregular arrival."
+Clause 5 provides for the creation in the IRPA of two new sections, including new section 20.1 concerning the designation of "irregular arrival."

-New subsection 20.1(1) gives the Minister a new discretionary power that he or she can exercise in the "public interest" to order the arrival in Canada of a group of persons to be designated as an "irregular arrival" based on one of two criteria (new paragraphs 20.1(1)(a) and (b)):
+New section 20.1(1) gives the Minister discretionary power that he or she can exercise in the "public interest" 18 to order the arrival in Canada of a group of persons to be designated as an "irregular arrival" based on one of two criteria (new sections 20.1(1)(a) and (b)):

-- The Minister is of the opinion that - neither examinations of the persons in the group, particularly examinations establishing the identity or determining the inadmissibility of those persons, - nor any other investigations concerning persons in the group can be conducted in a "timely manner" (new paragraph 20.1(1)(a)). - The Minister has reasonable grounds to suspect that there has been, or will be, human smuggling for the benefit/profit of, at the direction of, or in association with a criminal organization or terrorist group (new paragraph 20.1(b)).
+- The Minister is of the opinion that - neither examinations of the persons in the group, particularly examinations establishing the identity or determining the inadmissibility of those persons19 - nor any other investigations concerning persons in the group can be conducted in a "timely manner" (new section 20.1(1)(a)). - The Minister has reasonable grounds to suspect that there has been, or will be, human smuggling21 for the benefit/profit of, at the direction of, or in association with, a criminal organization or terrorist group (new section 20.1(1)(b)).22

-New subsection 20.1(3) provides that an order of the Minister designating the arrival in Canada of a group of persons as an "irregular arrival" is not a statutory instrument for the purposes of the Statutory Instruments Act.
-However, these designations must be published in the Canada Gazette.
+New section 20.1(3) provides that an order of the Minister designating the arrival in Canada of a group of persons as an "irregular arrival" is not a statutory instrument for the purposes of the Statutory Instruments Act.23 However, these designations must be published in the Canada Gazette.24